atlassubbed/atlas-scalar-noise/README.md

   <img alt="Using value noise to generate an atomic lattice picture.
 Grid sizes: 2x2, 400x400, Canvas Size: 400x400, Scale Factors: 20x20, 1x1" src="docs/atomic_lattice.png">
 </p>

-By now, hopefully it's clear how easy useful value noise can be for generating digital artwork and other graphics.
+By now, hopefully it's clear how useful value noise can be for generating digital artwork and other graphics.

 ## caveats